bobhyun/TS-API/en/TS-API.en.md

 otherwise   # If there is no search result,
             # If requested with 'nearBefore', near recorded video before the search time period will be returned.
             # If requested with 'nearAfter', near recorded video after the search time period will be returned.
+nolive      # Prevents search results from including real-time videos even timestamp is less than 1 minute from the current time (TS-API@0.9.9)

 # Examples
 # The channel 1 video source on channel 1 ecorded on January 8, 2018 at 9:30 PM EST